-Goodwill relating to associates is included in the carrying value of those associates.
+Goodwill relating to associates forms part of the carrying value of those associates.

-The total carrying value of associates, including goodwill, is evaluated annually for impairment or when conditions indicate that a decline in fair value below the carrying amount is other than temporary.
+The total carrying value of each associate is evaluated annually, as a single asset, for impairment or when conditions indicate that a decline in fair value below the carrying amount is other than temporary.
 If impaired, the carrying value of the group's share of the underlying assets of associates is written down to its estimated recoverable amount in accordance with the accounting policy on impairment and charged to the income statement as part of equity accounted earnings of those associates.
+A previously recognised impairment will be reversed, insofar as estimates change as a result of an event occurring after the impairment was recognised.